APMMDEVS/AuroraCore/docs/guide/faq.md

 ## 📱 Android-Specific Questions

-### Q: Does AMMF3-Core work on all Android versions?
+### Q: Does AuroraCore work on all Android versions?

 **A:** Compatibility: